HLTCHKUST/MulQG/README.md

 ### Download Data

+#### HotpotQA Data
-* Step 1.1: Download the [hotpot QA train and test data](https://github.com/hotpotqa/hotpot) and put them under `./hotpot/data/`.
+Download the [hotpot QA train and test data](https://github.com/hotpotqa/hotpot) and put them under `./hotpot/data/`.

+#### Glove Embedding
-* Step 1.2: Download the glove embedding and unzip 'glove.840B.300d.txt' and put it under `./glove/glove.840B.300d.txt`
+Download the glove embedding and unzip 'glove.840B.300d.txt' and put it under `./glove/glove.840B.300d.txt`

+#### Bert Models
+We use the Bert models in the paragraph selection part.
+You should download and set bert pretrained model and vocabulary properly.
+You can find the download links in *paragraph_selection/pytorch_pretrained_bert/modeling.py* row **40-51**, and *paragraph_selection/pytorch_pretrained_bert/tokenization.py* row **30-41**.
+After you finish downloading, you should replace the dict value with your own local path accordingly.

+### Preprocess
 * Step 1.3: Download other pertained models we provided via [link](https://drive.google.com/drive/folders/167ttUA68L9eVPDni3oh1JIc_28dkAW1P?usp=sharing)

 * Step 2: Run the data preprocessing (change the input and output path to your own)